BALLONA LIVING LABORATORY

 Below are the various forms of participation in the Ballona Living Laboratory Intern Program.
 The internship types are broken down in tiers depending on commitment level, and subject matter.
 Regardless of what type of internship individuals are involved in; all interns are encouraged to attend events listed on the calendar to supplement their hours and to gain exposure to a variety of types of environmental work.

 *Based on LMU science requirements for credit.
 Requirements may vary for different departments, internship courses, or universities.

-Requirements: Interns must be at least 16 years of age.
-Interested applicants should email the intern coordinator a brief description of his/her interests along with an attached resume.
+Interns must be at least 16 years of age.
+Interested applicants should email the intern coordinator (CURes@lmu.edu) a brief description of their interests along with an attached resume.
 A brief interview will be set up with the applicant afterwards.